CSIRO-enviro-informatics/DGGSForPoly/README.md

 #### Fill Strategies
 The function has 3 fill_strategies:
     1) poly_fully_covered_by_cells -  returns a set of cells that completly encapsulating the polygon -> over estimates area
-    2) cells_fully_contained_in_poly -  returns a set of cells whose centroids are contained by the polygon.
+    2) centroids_in_poly -  returns a set of cells whose centroids are contained by the polygon.
     3) cells_fully_contained_in_poly -  returns a set of cells completely *encapsulated by* the Polygon -> under estimates area

 ## cell_operations